Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Preliminaries

-Contextual congruence refers to the association between multiple cues from different modalities, known to enhance human response accuracy \cite{laurienti2004semantic,spence2011crossmodal}.
-Recent research suggests that contextual congruence in crossmodal space facilitates the selection and processing of semantically related information from different modalities \cite{almadori2021crossmodal,laurienti2004semantic,letts2022evaluating}.
-Multimodality challenges computational modeling, as the semantic cues span across modalities to construct meaning.
-Given the goal of predicting human response to multimodal campaigns, capturing holistic meaning is essential.
+Contextual congruence refers to associations between sensory cues across modalities, enhancing human response accuracy \cite{laurienti2004semantic,spence2011crossmodal}.
+Research indicates that cross-modal contextual congruence facilitates the selection and processing of semantically related information from different modalities \cite{almadori2021crossmodal,laurienti2004semantic,letts2022evaluating}, critical for predicting human response to multimodal crowdfunding campaigns.
+However, multimodality challenges computational modeling, as the semantic cues span across modalities to construct meaning.
+Our approach aims to enhance such cross-modal contextual congruence by infusing external knowledge into multimodal representations.